*This post contains affiliate links, if you click on a link I make a small commission with no charge to you

 Trevi Fountain and the Spanish Steps

-Continue your Rome walking tour by heading to the Spanish Steps and Trevi Fountain.
+Continue your Rome walking tour along the cobblestone streets to the Spanish Steps and Trevi Fountain.
 Though crowded, the Trevi Fountain is so embedded with incredible history and beautiful architecture it’s hard not to love it.
+It’s a great place to sit on the Spanish Steps and people watch, but if you have limited time, spend a few moments getting some great photos and enjoy the architecture before moving on.

 Trevi Fountain is one of the oldest water sources in Rome, made from the same material as the Colosseum and is charitable.
 Every night the coins thrown into the fountain are collected and donated to a charity called Caritas, that makes me smile just thinking about it.